ev3dev-python-tools/ev3dev2simulator/README.md

 ## Getting started

    The only prerequisites for the simulator are python 3.8.10 and pip.
-Installation instructions for Python can be found [here](https://docs.python.org/3/using/index.html).
 Simulating robot sound works out of the box for Windows and macOS users.
 Linux user need to install [espeak](http://espeak.sourceforge.net/).

    First, for windows users it is strongly adviced to install **python 3.8.10**.
 For this python version the installation goes smoothly because there are precompiled binary wheels available for all dependencies.
 Newer versions of python will also work, but then you need a c build environment installed to build the c-code of the simpleaudio package.
 For macos and linux a c build environment is standard available and install with compiling c-code will not be a problem.

+   Install python3

+      Download Python 3.8.10 from the Python website [here](https://www.python.org/downloads/).

    Install with pip

       pip install ev3dev2simulator